DWethmar/gosqle/README.md

 )

-// WhereLike selects users where name is like anna%
+// WhereLike selects users where name is like anna% func WhereLike(db *sql.DB) ([]User, string, error) {
-// Example:
-//
-//	SELECT id FROM users WHERE name LIKE $1;
-func WhereLike(db *sql.DB) ([]User, string, error) {
 	sb := new(strings.Builder)
 	args := postgres.NewArguments()